anagha-microsoft/databricks-workshops/adfv2-workshop/README.md

 * improvement_surcharge: $0.30 improvement surcharge assessed trips at the flag drop.
 * total_amount: The total amount charged to passengers.
 Does not include cash tips.

-# 4. Databricks notebooks - workflow - review
+# 4. Databricks notebooks - review

-# 5. Databricks workflow - test run
+### 1. 00-setup/mount-blob-storage.scala
+In this notebook, we will mount the blob storage account containers created in the setup rocess

 # 6. ADFv2 scheduling/orchestration